 I love that we’re now in an age where self-care and the removal of negative self-talk have become a priority.
-Maybe it’s just because of the company I keep, but I’ve noticed that a lot of the content around mindsets, especially growth mindsets, leaves out a lot of those who have no plan to start their own businesses.
+Maybe it is just because of the company I keep, but I’ve noticed that a lot of the content around mindsets, especially growth mindsets, leaves out a lot of those who have no plan to start their own businesses.

 So this post is for you.

 So first, what does “growth mindset” actually mean?
-My version of it is that to have a growth mindset means to have an intention to be better in your life, in whichever way you choose.
+My version of it is that to have a growth mindset means to have the intention to be better in your life, in whichever way you choose.

 That sounds way oversimplified, I know!
 Of course we all want to be “better” so do we all have a growth mindset?